ujamii/openimmo/README.md

 ### Thank you!

-- [Qbus Internetagentur GmbH](https://www.qbus.de/) for yor code contribution
+- [Qbus Internetagentur GmbH](https://www.qbus.de/) for your code contribution